Madhusuthanan-B/Stencil-Component-Library/README.md

 - Run `npm install my-component --save`
 - Add an import to the npm packages `import my-component;`
 - Then you can use the element anywhere in your template, JSX, html etc

+### To publish the package locally from this library
+- Install yalc globally `npm install yalc -g`
+- From the root, do `npm install`
+- To publish the package in local yalc store, run `npm run publish`